 » The afternoon consists of waterfront activities such as swimming, kayaking, canoeing, and outdoor games such as kho and kabaddi.

 » The evening/night consists of aarti followed by nightly cultural program in which all are invited to showcase their talents by performing a musical instrument, singing, skit/play.
 Feel free to bring any musical instruments, songs (song used for a performance must be approved by Camp Cultural coordinator), costumes and/or props for skits, etc. Please note that all performances must be approved by Camp Cultural coordinator.

 » One week night is enjoyed around a roaring campfire where everyone indulges in songs, smores, popcorn, and general merriment!

 Who Can Participate?

-Fees for the camp range from $100 to $275 per person depending on the age, how early your application is complete and if a parent is coming with you.
+Fees for the camp range from $150 to $350 per person depending on the age.
 Discounts are available in hardship cases.
-Send the application by June 20th to receive early registration discount.
+Apply by June 15, 2015 to receive early registration discount.

 Please visit the Registration page for application information.

 |Early Registration Postmark: June 15, 2015||Normal Registration Postmark: July 14, 2015||Late Registration Postmark: July 27, 2015|